-In our view, all of Elder Law Estate Planning comes down to one single word - and that word is "control".
-By planning for our disability (elder law) and for our demise (estate planning) we are taking back control - from the courts and the government - and giving it back to ourselves and our families.
+All of Elder Law Estate Planning comes down to one single word - and that word is "control".
+By planning for our disability (elder law) and for our demise (estate planning) we are taking back control - from the courts and the government - and giving it back to ourselves and our family.
 Let's look at how that's done.